Insurance Rates After Speeding Ticket: How Much Will Your Premium Increase?

 Frequently Asked Questions

 How much does a speeding ticket raise car insurance on average?
-On average, a single speeding ticket raises car insurance rates by 22–25% nationally, adding roughly $480–$650 per year to a full coverage policy.
-Minor violations (under 15 mph over) typically land in the 10–20% range, while more serious speeds can push that figure to 35–50%.
+On average, a single speeding ticket raises car insurance rates by about 24% nationally, adding roughly $50 per month or around $600 per year to a full coverage policy in 2026.
+Minor violations under 15 mph over the limit typically land in the 10–20% range, while more serious speeds can push that figure to 35–50% or higher.
+In higher-cost states like California, a single ticket can add $1,200 or more per year to your premium.
 The exact increase depends on your speed, state, insurer, and driving history.

 How long does a speeding ticket stay on your insurance record?
 Most speeding tickets affect your insurance rates for 3 to 5 years from the date of conviction, though this varies significantly by state.
-California keeps minor tickets for about 3 years and 3 months, Massachusetts up to 6 years, and states like Colorado and Alabama retain them permanently on your driving record.
-Once the ticket ages off your record, your rates should return to normal — provided you've maintained a clean history.
+States like Alaska and Maine retain tickets for just 1 year, while Massachusetts keeps them for up to 6 years, and New Jersey maintains them permanently on your driving record.
+Once the ticket ages off your record, your rates should return to normal — provided you've maintained a clean history since.

 Will my insurance go up after my first speeding ticket?
-Yes, most insurers will raise your rates after a first speeding ticket, but the increase is generally smaller than for repeat offenders — typically 22–25% on average.
-Some insurers offer first-offense leniency or "minor violation forgiveness" programs that can prevent any rate hike for your first ticket.
+Yes, most insurers will raise your rates after a first speeding ticket, but the increase is generally smaller than for repeat offenders — typically around 24% on average nationally.
+Some insurers, like State Farm, may increase rates by as little as 9% for an isolated first ticket with an otherwise clean record.
 It's worth asking your carrier directly before your next renewal, as policies vary widely.
+Completing a defensive driving course may also help offset or eliminate the surcharge entirely.

 Is reckless driving treated the same as speeding by insurers?
 No — reckless driving is treated as a significantly more serious violation than a standard speeding ticket.
-While a typical speeding ticket raises rates by 20–30%, reckless driving can increase premiums by 70–91% on average.
-Many insurers classify reckless driving as a major violation, similar in severity to a DUI, and it can remain on your record for 5 years or longer in many states.
+While a typical speeding ticket raises rates by 15–30%, reckless driving averages approximately a 70% rate increase nationally — adding around $1,034 per year — making it nearly comparable to a DUI in many cases.
+Many insurers classify reckless driving as a major violation, and it can remain on your record for 5 years or longer in many states.

 What's the best car insurance company for drivers with a speeding ticket?
-State Farm consistently offers the lowest rate increase after a speeding ticket among major national insurers — around 9% on average.
-USAA is also among the cheapest post-ticket options but is limited to military members and their families.
-Regional carriers like Erie and Auto-Owners also tend to apply below-average surcharges.
+State Farm, Erie, and USAA consistently offer the lowest rate increases after a speeding ticket — with State Farm as low as ~9% for a first offense and USAA around 11–24% (though USAA is limited to military members and their families).
+Progressive also tends to apply below-average surcharges compared to companies like Allstate or Farmers.
 Shopping multiple quotes is always the most reliable strategy to find the best rate for your specific situation.
+Understanding how license points affect your rates can further help you identify the right insurer for your driving profile.

 Compare Car Insurance Rates in Ohio